Policies

 1.3.
 We recognise that the correct and lawful treatment of Personal Data will maintain confidence in the organisation.
 Additionally it will provide for successful business operations.
 Protecting the confidentiality and integrity of Personal Data is a critical responsibility that we take seriously at all times.

 1.4.
-The DPO is responsible for overseeing our Data Protection Policy and, as applicable, developing Related Policies and Privacy Guidelines.
-That post is held by Jill Schofield who can be contacted by emailing OEG.
+The Data Protection Officer is responsible for overseeing our Data Protection Policy and, as applicable, developing Related Policies and Privacy Guidelines.
+Please send any enquiry to dpo@operam-education.co.uk.

 1.5.
 Personal data protection principles.